 Either way, you could be in for a nasty surprise if a property lien suddenly appears on the title of your home.
 The title insurance policy whether lenders or owners are issued only after the title company has conducted a thorough title search.

 Title insurance is not like most insurance policies.
 Most insurance policies are purchased to protect you against future issues.
 For example, you purchase car insurance to cover damages and losses in potential accidents.
 Title insurance, on the other hand, protects you against past circumstances that have nothing to do with your purchase.

-It should be noted that is some states including Massachusetts, you can get homestead protection that protects the equity in your house against creditors including liens they may place on your property.
+It should be noted that in some states including Massachusetts, you can get homestead protection that protects the equity in your house against creditors including liens they may place on your property.
 The homestead protection, however, does not apply to debts that were acquired before the lien was placed.
 See the article for a full description of the coverage and exactly what the protection will do for you as a home buyer.When buying a home it is incredibly prudent to purchase your own title insurance policy!Click To Tweet

 Final Thoughts on Checking For Property Liens

 Whether you decide to search for properties liens yourself before entering into a contract or rely on the professionals during the transaction, understanding them is essential.

 A property lien is not something that should be taken lightly.
-It is very possible they could delay your sale and wreck havoc on your plans on closing by a certain date.
+It is very possible they could delay your sale and wreak havoc on your plans on closing by a certain date.
 Make sure you understand all the ramifications of a property lien as part of your due diligence.
 Consult with an attorney and use their expertise in this matter.

 Hopefully, you have found this information useful on how to find out if there is a lien on a house.
 Property lien searches can be done for free if you know what you’re doing.
 Otherwise, consult with a local real estate attorney who can conduct a property lien search for you.